JuliaLinearAlgebra/MatrixDepot.jl/README.md

  Input options:

- [type,] dim: the dimension of the matrix
+ 1. [type,] dim: the dimension of the matrix;

- [type,] row_dim, col_dim: the row and column dimension
+ 2. [type,] row_dim, col_dim: the row and column dimension.

  ['inverse', 'ill-cond', 'symmetric', 'pos-def']

- Reference: M.-D. Choi, Tricks or treats with the Hilbert matrix,
+ Reference: M. D. Choi, Tricks or treats with the Hilbert matrix,
              Amer.
 Math.
 Monthly, 90 (1983), pp. 301-312.
-             N.J.
-Higham, Accuracy and Stability of Numerical Algorithms, Society for Industrial and Applied Mathematics, Philadelphia, PA, USA, 2002; sec.
+             N. J. Higham, Accuracy and Stability of Numerical Algorithms, Society for Industrial and Applied Mathematics, Philadelphia, PA, USA, 2002; sec.
 28.1.
 ```